DarkShadowG17/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets.c C program that writes alphabets in lowercase than in uppercase 4-print_alphabt.c C program writes alphabets except e and q 5-print_numbers.c writes number of base 10
+3-print_alphabets.c C program that writes alphabets in lowercase than in uppercase 4-print_alphabt.c C program writes alphabets except e and q 5-print_numbers.c writes number of base 10 6-print_numberz.c writes numbers of base 10 using putchar